guess/live-view-model/README.md

 `@liveEvent(eventName: string)`

 Defines a method that sends events to the server when called.
+Returns the payload to be sent to the server.
+Alternatively, you can use `pushEvent(eventName, payload)` to send events manually.

 **Usage:**